Will Benson Preview, Player Props: Reds vs. Blue Jays

-Will Benson -- with a slugging percentage of .391 in his past 10 games (including zero homers) -- will be in action for the Cincinnati Reds against the Toronto Blue Jays, with Chris Bassitt on the mound, on August 19 at 6:40 PM ET.
+The Cincinnati Reds, including Will Benson (.375 slugging percentage in past 10 games, including zero home run), take on starting pitcher Hyun-Jin Ryu and the Toronto Blue Jays at Great American Ball Park, Sunday at 1:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Blue Jays.
+He had a hitless showing in his most recent game (0-for-2) against the Blue Jays.

 Will Benson Game Info & Props vs. the Blue Jays